Wearing the right hat: Managing condo owners’ expectations

 - Brings up condo issues

-- Respects privacy of directors as owners except at AGM or special meetings
+- Respects the privacy of directors as owners except at AGM or special meetings

 - Reads & understands rules, declaration, and bylaws